 Support options include: assistive technology, dyslexia support and specialist assessment for exam arrangements, in class curriculum support, EAL and language support, communicators for hearing impaired learners and access arrangements and assistive technology for visually impaired learners.

-We provide specialist assessment to advise on support and exam support and have links with an educational psychologist We have Dyslexia Specialists who work with students on a 1:1 basis to help them to manage their dyslexia..
-We work with outside agencies such as the Participation team, the speech and language team, the Deaf support team, physiotherapists, occupational therapists and CAMHS, that come into college to offer advice and/or further assessment of needs.
+We provide specialist assessment to advise on support and exam support and have links with an educational psychologist We have Dyslexia Specialists who work with students on a 1:1 basis to help them to manage their dyslexia.
+We work with outside agencies such as the SEN team, the speech and language team, the Deaf support team, physiotherapists, occupational therapists and CAMHS, that come into college to offer advice and/or further assessment of needs.

 DO STAFF SUPPORTING YOUNG PEOPLE WITH LEARNING NEEDS AND DISABILITIES HAVE TRAINING?